AWS managed policies for Amazon Connect

 iam:PutRolePolicy

-allows the user who gets that policy to configure any resource in the account to work with the Amazon Connect instance.
-Because it grants such broad permissions, only assign it when necessary.
-Instead, create the service-linked role with access to the necessary resources and let the user have access to pass the service-linked role to Amazon Connect (which is granted by theAmazonConnect_FullAccess
+action, allows the user with this policy assigned to configure any resource in the account to work with an Amazon Connect instance.
+Since this added action grants such broad permissions, only assign it when necessary.
+As an alternative, you can create the service-linked role with access to the necessary resources and let the user have access to pass the service-linked role to Amazon Connect (which is granted by theAmazonConnect_FullAccess

 policy). -

-Additional privileges are required to create a Amazon S3 bucket with a name of your choosing, or use an existing bucket while creating or updating an instance from the Amazon Connect console.
-If you choose default storage locations for your call recordings, chat transcripts, call transcripts, etc, they are now prefixed with "amazon-connect-".
+Additional privileges are required to create a Amazon S3 bucket with a name of your choosing, or use an existing bucket while creating or updating an instance from the Amazon Connect admin website.
+If you choose default storage locations for your call recordings, chat transcripts, call transcripts, and other data, the system prepends "amazon-connect-" to the names of those objects.

 -